-Holy Ghost will host the Concordia University Chicago’s Wind Symphony “Reformation Tour” on Tuesday, March 7 at 7:30 PM.
+Holy Ghost was the venue for a stop on the Concordia University Chicago’s Wind Symphony “Reformation Tour” on Tuesday, March 7 at 7:30 PM.

-This will also be the venue for the Lutheran Master Works Vesper on Sunday, April 23 at 2:00 PM.
+Holy Ghost also hosted the Lutheran Master Works Vesper on Sunday, April 23 at 2:00 PM.
 The service will include music by Bach and Telemann, conducted by Robert Duerr, a North Tonawanda native, minister, organist and founder of the Pasadena Chamber Orchestra.

 St. Matthew will hold a youth servant event day along with an evening band concert.

 Grace will present the movie “Luther,” a 2003 biopic about the life of Martin Luther, the 16th-century priest who led the Christian Reformation.
 The film stars Joseph Fiennes and Peter Ustinov in his last film role before his death.